aws-samples/amazon-fsx-tutorial/fsx-windows/workshop/05-mount-file-system/README.md

 ### Step 5.3: Mount the file system's default file share

-> Complete the following steps in your SSH session connected to the **Amazon Linux - FSx Workshop** instance
+> Complete the following steps in your SSH session connected to the **Linux Server** instance

 - Run the following script to create a local mount point and mount the file system
 - You will be prompted to enter the password of the AD user **admin** (e.g. admin@example.com)